ashworth-zach/DotnetAureliaSPA/README.md

 # DotnetAureliaSPA
-Single page application demo using dotnet new aurelia _planning on building out login registration_
+Single page application demo using dotnet new aurelia.

+_planning on building out login registration_